MaximeArn/Docker-formation/README.md

 #### mount a volume

 to mount a `volume` in a container we will use the same option as for the `bind mounts` but we will set the `type` at `volume`

+#### share volumes between several containers

+As we sayed it is possible to mount a container in several container.

+We can simply specify the same volumes for two (or more) containers or we can use the `--volumes-from CONTAINER` option to mount all the volumes of a container in an other one.